ayushgagarwal/ayushgagarwal/README.md

 ### Hi there 👋

-- 🔭 I’m currently studying <em> Masters in Analytics <em> at the Georgia Institute of Technology
+- 🔭 I’m currently studying <em> Masters in Analytics </em> at the Georgia Institute of Technology